wp-plugins/miappi-social-wall/readme.txt

 Here’s what you can include on your social wall:

-1. Your own social media feeds from Facebook, Twitter, YouTube, Instagram, SoundCloud, Tumblr and RSS
+1. Social media feeds from Facebook, Twitter, YouTube, Instagram, SoundCloud and Tumblr.
 2. Third party content from ANY supported social media feed that's public.
 That means you can amplify your own voice with great content cherry-picked from other brands, celebrities or people posting to a social network.
 3. User generated content (UGC) conversations via hashtags.
-We support hashtag conversations from Facebook, Twitter and Instagram.
+We support hashtag conversations from Twitter, Instagram, Vine & YouTube.

 Don't cannibalize your own traffic by sending visitors off to the social networks via those cute little icons on your website.
 Once they've gone they may not come back!